Age: 60 Years

 - In 1996, the internet was still new to India.
 The youth was curious about the internet and the internet cafes used to charge 100 INR per hour.
 He had an idea of opening a cafe where you can have coffee and browse on the internet at the same time and it would also justify the 25 INR price.

 - Siddhartha opened the first Cafe Coffee Day (CCD) in 1996 at Brigade Road in Bangalore.
 By the end of 2000, he rolled out 22 cafes in South India, and by the end of 2007, there were more than 200 CCD stores across India.

 - As of July 2019, there are more than 1843 CCD outlets in six countries.

 - On 29 July 2019, VG Siddhartha went missing.
-He was travelling from Bengaluru to Sakleshpur with his driver.
-While they were on their way, he suddenly asked his driver to head towards Mangaluru.
+He was travelling from Bengaluru to Sakleshpur with his driver when he suddenly asked his driver to head towards Mangaluru.
 As they approached a bridge near Mangaluru, he asked his driver to stop the car.
-Siddhartha got out of his car, and he asked his driver to drive to the end of the bridge and wait for him there.
+Siddhartha got out of his car, and he asked his driver to wait for him at the end of the bridge.

 - Siddhartha’s driver waited for him to return for an hour, but, then he got worried and called him.
 His phone was switched off, so, he called his son and informed him, and then after searching for him for a while, he went to the nearest police station and filed an FIR.